-- Through you: During this 40 days of faith as you ask Jesus what he wants to do through you, consider gathering with some friends to pray, worship and fast in order to hear clear direction for your next steps.
-Ask God if there is anything he wants you to do today?
-If you hear something try doing it. - Through your six: The governor was clearly a seeker.
-His desire for spiritual connection got him mixed up with the wrong sort of power, but to his credit he was quick to switch allegiances when shown the obvious supremacy of the Holy Spirit.
-Through the governor's decision to follow Jesus many in Paphos were given a chance to follow Jesus.
-Pray that your six would encounter the greater power of the Holy Spirit (compared to any other spiritual or worldly power) and that through this encounter they would become conduits for God's power to many others. - Through our church: Through the Holy Spirit's leading, Paul is able to quickly address the spiritual stronghold of the whole area embodied in this one sorcerer.
-Pray that we as a church would grow in the area of spiritual discernment so that we could, in Jesus name, tear down those demonic powers that hold sway over large areas and groups of people.
+- Through you: During this Leap of Faith as you ask Jesus what he wants to do through you, consider gathering with some friends to pray, worship and fast in order to hear clear direction for your next steps.
+Ask God if there is anything he wants you to do today.
+If you hear something try doing it. - Through your six: The governor is clearly spiritually interested.
+His desire for spiritual connection initially gets him mixed up with spiritual power that means him no good, but to his credit he is quick to switch allegiances when he sees the Holy Spirit's goodness and power.
+Through the governor's decision to follow Jesus, many in Paphos are given a chance to follow Jesus.
+Pray that your six would encounter the greater power of the Holy Spirit (compared to any other spiritual or worldly power) and that through this encounter they would become conduits for God's power to many others.

+Through our church: Paul is able to see through the schemes of a spiritual power trying to hold back an entire region from receiving the goodness Jesus has in store for those people.
+Pray that we as a church would grow in the area of spiritual discernment so that we too could, in Jesus' name, remove any spiritual impediments to the Holy Spirit pouring out goodness on our city and region.

-Saturday, April 10th
+Saturday, March 9th